JUNIOR PROFILE

 UK Bar

-Amal Clooney is a key operator in the field of international human rights; she acts before the ECtHR and UN human rights bodies, as well as the UK courts.
-She has specialist expertise in matters related to the use of drones, and advises governments on human rights and constitutional reform.
-She has a successful track record of representing political prisoners.
-In recent years she has worked extensively on the prosecution of human rights abuses committed against Yazidi people under Islamic State.
+Amal Clooney is a key operator in the field of international human rights, appearing before the ECtHR and UN human rights bodies, as well as the UK courts.
+She has specialist expertise in matters related to the use of drones, advises governments on human rights and constitutional reform, and has a successful track record of representing political prisoners.
+In recent years, she has worked extensively on the prosecution of human rights abuses committed against Yazidi people under Islamic State.

-Amal Clooney handles an impressive portfolio of cases invoking elements of PIL, with a strong profile in government advisory and ambassadorial work, frequently addressing issues of state immunity.
-She is recognised for the strong human rights aspect of her practice, and has additional capabilities in investor-state disputes.
+Amal Clooney of Doughty Street Chambers handles an impressive portfolio of cases invoking elements of PIL, with a strong profile in government advisory and ambassadorial work, frequently addressing issues of state immunity.
+She is recognised for the strong human rights aspect of her practice and has additional capabilities in investor-state disputes.

 Amal Clooney is a renowned junior who attracts praise for her ability to handle complex proceedings in difficult cases.
 A human rights expert, she regularly advises and represents individuals and governments who are facing charges of crimes against humanity.
 Clooney is well known for her involvement in the prosecution of members of ISIS for crimes against the Yazidis.